 We’re trying to flush those pieces out so that way, when we deliver it to somebody, they’re like, “Oh, okay.”
 It’s never gonna be right there, but pulling that out as best we can because you’ve of so many years of hiring experience, no wonder why you’re good at it.
 You know what I mean?

 Jaime: Okay, so second opinion.
 Then, what do they say?
 What are you looking for feedback from the person internally?
 Do you like them?
 Do you not like them?
 What do you think?
 Should I hire them, should I not?
 What do you ask them?

-Nathan: The biggest thing I ask them is, “Do you see them as a good fit with the team?
-Will they get along with the team?
-Will they contribute positive value to the team?”
-If my team is missing that one core skill set that we’re hiring for, do they fill that, or are we gonna be in a picture where a few days later we realize they’re not a fit and we’re now missing a different skill set because they’re not replacing or filling in what they should be?
+Nathan: The biggest thing I ask them is, “Do you see them as a good fit?
+Will they get along with the other workers?
+Will they contribute positive value to the whole effort?”
+If a group of workers is missing that one core skill set that we’re hiring for, do they fill that, or are we gonna be in a picture where a few days later we realize they’re not a fit and we’re now missing a different skill set because they’re not replacing or filling in what they should be?

-That’s the biggest thing that we’re looking for, is can they contribute positive to the team?
+That’s the biggest thing that we’re looking for, is can they contribute positively.
 Because as I’m hiring, I’m hiring different talents, I’m hiring people that are the opposite of me, I want to surround myself with every possible skill set, from graphic designers, to marketers, to writers.